qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_workflow.rst

    :has: doc_concept__safety__analysis, doc_getstrt__safety_analysis

    | The safety analysis and DFA for the feature is executed.
-   | With a platform features DFA the potential common usage of modules shall be analyzed.
-It shall be used as an input for all other DFA's.

 .. workflow:: Analyse Component Architecture
    :id: wf__analyse_comparch
    :status: valid